dd9jn/rfc4880bis/crypto-refresh.md

 ### Notes on PKESK {#pkesk-notes}

 The value "m" in the above formulas is derived from the session key as follows.
-First, the session key is prefixed with a one-octet algorithm identifier that specifies the symmetric encryption algorithm used to encrypt the following encryption container.
+First, the session key is prefixed with a one-octet algorithm identifier that specifies the symmetric encryption algorithm used to encrypt the following encryption container, and (only in the case of a V5 packet) a one-octet algorithm identifier that specifies the AEAD algorithm used.
 Then a two-octet checksum is appended, which is equal to the sum of the preceding session key octets, not including the algorithm identifier, modulo 65536.
 This value is then encoded as described in PKCS#1 block encoding EME-PKCS1-v1_5 in Section 7.2.1 of {{RFC3447}} to form the "m" value used in the formulas above.
 See {{pkcs-encoding}} in this document for notes on OpenPGP's use of PKCS#1.